wxsd-sales/video-customer-support/README.md

 This project is based on [Rajitha Kantheti](https://github.com/rajithaBK)'s [embeddable Meeting Widget](https://github.com/wxsd-sales/embeddable-meetings-widget/edit/main/README.md) project, which offers an easy way to consume the Meetings Widget.

 To join a Webex Meeting programmatically, an access token is needed.
 This _node.js_ server creates a Guest Token using a [Service App for Guest Management](https://developer.webex.com/docs/sa-guest-management).

+We offer a always-on running instance of the project, and we also provide instruction to deploy your own server.

 # How to use it